 But Shiva Nallaperulam designed the Latin character set.
 The characters of the Latin script are created in the fat face using modern or Didone style.
 This is similar to the type of character set that was used in the 19th Century.
 Rozha One does not differentiate between the upper and lowercase character set sizes to a great extent.
 The fonts include 1095 glyphs that extend their support to conjuncts as well as ligatures that the Devnagri script needs.
 This font can be accessed using the link provided here, and you can download the font for free from the website.

 These languages include Afrikaans, Albanian, Danish, Dutch, English, Estonian, French, German, Portuguese, Italian, Icelandic, Swedish, and many others.
 It comes with bold characters that stand firmly in both uppercase and lowercase.
-Hence these fonts should be used to attract the reader’s attention for titles, taglines, subtitles, and other print media that needs attention.
+Hence these fonts should be used to attract the reader’s attention to titles, taglines, subtitles, and other print media that needs attention.
 You can download the fonts from the link we have provided here.
-The website does not ask for user authentication to download the font, which provides a hassle free experience.
+The website does not ask for user authentication to download the font, which provides a hassle-free experience.